📝 DOCUMENTATION

 - updated_at: The date when the payment method data was last updated.

-: List of diamond-tier customers.- id: Unique identifier for the customer.
+: List of customers.- id: Unique identifier for the customer.

 - name: The name of customer.